diku-dk/futhark/docs/c-api.rst

 Context creation is parameterised by a configuration object.
 Any changes to the configuration must be made *before* calling :c:func:`futhark_context_new`.
-A configuration object must not be freed while before any context objects for which it is used.
+A configuration object must not be freed before any context objects for which it is used.
 The same configuration may be used for multiple concurrent contexts.

 .. c:type:: struct futhark_context_config